-Stage 2: Should the candidate succeed beyond this first phase of the selection process, she or he will then be asked to put through a formal application through the TCD online application system.
+Stage 3: Should the candidate succeed beyond this first two phases of the selection process, they will then be asked to put through a formal application through the TCD online application system.
 As this is a cross-disciplinary programme, researchers will be formally registered in the same School as their primary supervisor.

-Trinity College Dublin has high academic entry requirements for post-graduate courses and applicants need*:
+Trinity College Dublin has high academic entry requirements for post-graduate courses.
+Applicants must* have:

-- To hold a relevant Master’s degree from an Irish University or an equivalent degree from a university in another country
+- A relevant Master’s degree from an Irish University or an equivalent degree from a university in another country

 - A fluent command of the English language (see below for English language requirements)